aws-solutions-library-samples/guidance-for-creating-player-insights-with-generative-ai-on-aws/README.md

-# Guidance for Retail Analytics with Generative AI on AWS
+# Guidance for Creating Player Insights with Generative Business Intelligence on AWS

 ## Introduction